theleveragedguess/algorist/part_1/chapter_5/README.md

     if(class == CROSS && scc[y] == -1 && entry_time[y] < entry_time[low[x]])
         low[x] = y;
-    // We can count on a cross edge if only it points to a vertex of a non assigned scc.
+    // We can count a cross edge if only it points to a vertex of a non assigned scc.
-    // Otherwise it means there's not back edge to it, and it can be helped.
+    // Otherwise it means there's no back edge to it, and it can be helped.
 }

-// a new strongly connected component is found whenever the lowest reachable vertex from v is v.
+// A new strongly connected component is found whenever the lowest reachable vertex from v is v.
 // If so we can clear the stack of this component.
-// Otherwise, we give our parent the benefit of the oldest ancestor we can reach and backtrack
+// Otherwise, we give our parent the benefit of the oldest ancestor we can reach and backtrack.

 void process_vertex_early(int v)
 {